MathKeyboardEngine/MathKeyboardEngine.Swift/README.md

 ## Documentation

-Visit the [documentation](https://mathkeyboardengine.github.io/docs/swift/latest/) and the (latest version of the)* [examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine.Swift/tree/main/examples) for more implementation details.
+Visit the [documentation](https://mathkeyboardengine.github.io/docs/swift/latest/) and the (latest version of the)* [Examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine.Swift/tree/main/Examples) for more implementation details.

 \* If you use a version tag in the url like this: https://github.com/MathKeyboardEngine/MathKeyboardEngine.Swift/tree/0.1.0-alpha.2, you can see the git repository as it was for that version.
 That may not be needed if the [changelog](https://github.com/MathKeyboardEngine/MathKeyboardEngine.Swift/tree/main/CHANGELOG.md) doesn't note any important changes.